|Nutritional Guidelines (per serving)|

-Leek and Potato Soup is well known and is perhaps the most famous of leek soups.
+Leek and potato soup is well known and is perhaps the most famous of leek soups.
 How about a little change, though.
-Keep the leeks and the potato but add a chunk of delicious Stilton Cheese to give the soup added depth and flavour.
+Keep the leeks and the potato but add a chunk of delicious Stilton cheese to give the soup added depth and flavor.
 You will be glad you did.

-- Add the finely shredded leeks and the chopped celery and sweat together for about 5 - 7 minutes or soft and partially cooked.
+Add the finely shredded leeks and the chopped celery and sweat together for about 5 to 7 minutes or soft and partially cooked.

 Alternatives for the Leek, Stilton and Potato Soup

-- This recipe calls for a vegetable stock unless you are serving vegetarians, use a chicken stock for even more depth of flavour.
+This recipe calls for a vegetable stock unless you are serving vegetarians, use a chicken stock for even more depth of flavor.

-- Love Leeks as much as I do, then try this collection of my seven favourite recipes using leeks.
+Love Leeks as much as we do, then try this collection of our seven favorite recipes using leeks.